 My Favorite Zentangle Books (So Far)

 I checked out every Zentangle book my library had available and also purchased a couple.
 I really like Sandy Bartholomew’s books the best.
-They might not be the best first Zentangle book to buy but they are very entertaining and PACKED with images, techniques and tips.
+They might not be the best first Zentangle book to buy but they are very entertaining and PACKED with images, techniques, and tips.
 They are smaller than you might expect but every page is used to the fullest.
 The two I’ve purchased are TOTALLY TANGLED Zentangle & Beyond – This book isn’t for the newest beginner.

 First I would visit lots of the Zentangle Video instructions I listed above for free, buy some pens and paper and play for a while. but Sandy’s books take you to a new place with LOADS of ideas to take your tangles off of those tiny cards and onto things like her bathroom floor and cute dolls.
 She’s a mixed media artist so for her the mixing of tangles and art and fun drawings is much more in line with my idea of ART and ZEN.